-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
+This section describes options for diagnosing testicular cancer.
+Not all tests listed below will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

-- Type of cancer suspected
+The type of cancer suspected

-- Signs and symptoms
+Your signs and symptoms

 Blood tests/tumor markers.
 The levels of serum tumor markers are measured before surgery to remove a testicle.
 Tumor markers are substances made by a cancer that are found at abnormally high levels in the blood of some people with cancer.
-For testicular cancer, serum tumor marker levels are used to find out the cancer’s stage (see Stages) and confirm whether a tumor is a pure seminoma.
+For testicular cancer, serum tumor marker levels are used to find out the cancer’s stage (see Stages) and to confirm whether a tumor is a pure seminoma (see Introduction).
 Different types of cancer make different tumor markers.
-High levels of any one of three tumor markers (see below) may indicate testicular cancer.
-However, it is also possible to have this type of cancer and have normal tumor marker levels.
+The following tumor markers are used to help stage and plan treatment for testicular cancer:

-- Placental alkaline phosphatase (PLAP) is another tumor marker doctors may test for, although it is not commonly measured.
+Placental alkaline phosphatase (PLAP) is another tumor marker doctors may test for, although it is not commonly measured.

 Learn more about tumor markers for testicular cancer.

 CT scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that can be examined to look for any abnormalities or tumors.
-A CT scan can also be used to measure a tumor’s size.
-Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a patient’s vein or given as a pill to swallow.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, 3-dimensional image of the body.
+This can help doctors find any abnormalities or tumors.
+If a tumor is visible on the CT pictures, the scan can be used to measure the tumor’s size.
+Often, a special dye called a contrast medium is given before the scan to provide a clearer image.
+Some dyes are injected into a patient’s vein, while others are given as a pill or liquid to swallow.
+Many times, both types of dye are given before a CT scan because they help your health care team see different parts of the body.
 A CT scan can be used to evaluate the abdomen, pelvis, chest/lungs, brain and other areas.
 A CT scan of the brain is rarely needed for testicular cancer because it is uncommon for it to spread to the brain.
-However, if a scan of the brain is needed, MRI (see below) is generally preferred because the skull bones interfere with the ability of CT scans to show certain parts of the brain.
+However, if a scan of the brain is needed, MRI (see below) is generally preferred because the bones of the skull interfere with the ability of CT scans to show certain parts of the brain.

-MRI is used only in specific situations.
-For instance, an MRI of the brain might be recommended if a patient is experiencing signs or symptoms that suggest that the cancer may have spread to the brain.
-In addition, brain MRIs are often recommended for men who have poor-risk metastatic testicular cancer (see Stages) with very high serum tumor markers or if the cancer has spread to the liver or bones.
-Rarely, an MRI may be used to look at the abdomen, pelvis, or other parts of the body.
+MRI scanning is used only in specific situations.
+For instance, an MRI of the brain might be recommended if a patient has symptoms or changes on a physical exam that suggest that the cancer may have spread to the brain.
+In addition, brain MRIs are often recommended for poor-risk metastatic testicular cancer (see Stages) with very high serum tumor markers or if the cancer has spread to the liver, to the bones, or extensively to the lungs.
 Your doctor will explain which test is appropriate for you.

 After diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
+If the diagnosis is cancer, these results also help the doctor describe the cancer.
+This is called staging.